solidi/hl-mods/workspace/redist/readme.txt

     - Increased distance of vest attack used by bots
     - Fixed numerous spawn point angles
     - Rely on the skill.cfg damage values for Cold Ice weapons
+    - Removed floating clip in view while using handgun silencer

 Beta 1 Features: